James Madison Institute

 - American Legislative Exchange Council, ALEC 40th Anniversary Annual Meeting Board Meeting packet, organizational documents, August 6, 2013, released by The Guardian December 3, 2013.

-- State Policy Network, Directory: Florida, organizational website, accessed December 2013.
+- State Policy Network, James Madison Institute, organizational website, accessed August 25, 2020.

 - State Policy Network, Searle Tax and Budget Grant Proposals, organizational fundraising proposal packet, July 29, 2013, obtained and released by The Guardian December 5, 2013.